Total external reflection

-Total external reflection is the situation where the light starts in air and vacuum (refractive index 1), and bounces off a material with index of refraction less than 1.
-For example, in X-rays, the refractive index is frequently slightly less than 1, and therefore total external reflection can happen at a glancing angle.
-It is called external because the light bounces off the exterior of the material.
-This makes it possible to focus X-rays.
+Total external reflection is the situation where the light starts in air or vacuum (refractive index close to or equal to 1), and bounces off a material with index of refraction less than 1.
+For example, in the X-ray bandpass, the frequency-dependent refractive index is frequently slightly less than 1 for virtually all materials.
+This is a result of the frequency of the X-ray, $\omega$, being comparable to, or larger than most atomic binding frequencies in a material.
+The refractive index can be written as the square root of the dielectric function for relative permittivity from the Lorentz oscillator model (in SI units):